zerebubuth/code4osm.org/essentials/introduction.md

   more information, see
   [the section on data capture tools](data-capture-tools.html).
-* Contributors organise the data which they want to put into OpenStreetMap and upload it either via the [website.html web site], or using one of the [editing tools](editing-tools.html) via the [editing API](editing-api.html).
+* Contributors organise the data which they want to put into OpenStreetMap and upload it either via the [web site](website.html), or using one of the [editing tools](editing-tools.html) via the [editing API](editing-api.html).
 * The OpenStreetMap web site and editing API store the information in